 Step 3: Choose the Right Case Size

-Running 2–4 compounds?
-A 10 or 12-vial case keeps everything in one place.
-Stocking a full cycle?
+Running 2–4 vials?
+A compact travel case keeps everything in one place.
+Managing a longer protocol?
 A 20 or 30-vial case gives you room to grow.
+Browse all sizes here.

 Step 4: Label Everything

 Use small adhesive labels or a fine-tip marker on each vial cap.
-Note the compound name, concentration, and reconstitution date.
+Note the compound name, concentration, and reconstitution date — this is especially important if you're managing multiple vials at once.

 Step 5: Set a Rotation System